RebateBlue Logo

 • QMID = Qualified Manufacturer Identification Number

 QMID stands for Qualified Manufacturer Identification Number.
-It's a 4-character alphanumeric code that identifies HVAC manufacturers who meet IRS requirements for the 25C Energy Efficient Home Improvement Credit.
+It's a 4-character alphanumeric code that the IRS assigns to manufacturers who register their products for the 25C Energy Efficient Home Improvement Credit.

 Example: Carrier QMID